Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Complexity of fastest temporal path

 The update of last departure times is then rather simple.
 When two components merge because of the appearance of an edge $uv$ at time $\tau$, the last departure time $LDT[c]$ of the resulting component $c$ is set to the maximum of the last departure times of the components of $u$ and $v$ before merging since a temporal path reaching one component can now be extended to reach any node in the other component.
-When a component splits because of the disappearance of an edge $uv$ at time $\tau$, the two new components get same last departure time as the component before splitting since temporal paths reaching that component are still valid until time $\tau$.
+When a component splits because of the disappearance of an edge $uv$ at time $\tau$, the two new components get same last departure time as the component before splitting since temporal paths reaching that component arrive at time $\tau$ or before, and waiting is then possible.
 Special care has to be taken concerning the connected component of the source $s$ for which the last departure time is always the time $\tau$ of the current event.
 Obtaining the last departure time $\lambda$ of the connected component of $t$ after an event at time $\tau$ basically indicates that $P_{st}(\lambda)\le\tau$.
-We will see that when a higher value of $\lambda$ is observed, $\tau$ corresponds to the earliest arrival time when departing at $\lambda$ and we then have $P_{st}(\lambda)=\tau$.
+We will prove that when a higher value of $\lambda$ is observed for $t$, $\tau$ corresponds to the earliest arrival time when departing at $\lambda$ and we then have $P_{st}(\lambda)=\tau$.
+Note that $\tau-\lambda$ is then the duration of the corresponding temporal path from $s$ to $t$.
 Each time an event affects the connected component of the target $t$, we update a list $Prof$ of triples accordingly so that it represents the profile $P_{st}$ up to that event.
 See the pseudo-code of Algorithm~\ref{alg:profile} for more details.

-\begin{proposition} Given an undirected interval temporal graph $G$ with $M$ temporal edges having all zero delay, and two vertices $s$ and $t$, Algorithm~\ref{alg:profile} computes a minimal representation of the $st$-profile in $O(M(\log M+\log^2 n))$ time. \end{proposition}
+\begin{proposition} Given an undirected interval temporal graph $G$ with with no isolated vertices and $M$ temporal edges having all zero delay, and two vertices $s$ and $t$, Algorithm~\ref{alg:profile} computes a representation of the $st$-profile in $O(M(\log M+\log n))$ time. \end{proposition}